 to the Meerte family.

-Most of the early Meerte information is from a series of papers by Dr. Jan Lindemans
+The basic information of the early Meerte family has been obtained a series of papers by Dr. Jan Lindemans

 ![]() |